In this tutorial, we will see how to convert a PIE executable into a library.

 10

-In this tutorial we will see how we can transform raw function addresses into exported functions associated with a symbol, thus thus exposing internal functions of the executable.
+In this tutorial, we will see how to transform raw function addresses into exported functions associated with a symbol, thus exposing internal functions of the executable.

-Such transformation can be useful if we found a function at a given address and want to instrument it (using dlopen/dlsym for example).
-Once the target function is exported we can link it as we would do for a normal library.
+Such a transformation can be useful if we find a function at a given address and want to instrument it (using dlopen/dlsym, for example).
+Once the target function is exported, we can link it as we would for a normal library.

-For example in a fuzzing scenario if one identifies a function that is a parser, we can export it and then we can feed its inputs with AFL.
-Thus we cut the path from the normal entrypoint to reach the function.
+For example, in a fuzzing scenario, if one identifies a parser function, we can export it and then feed its inputs using AFL.
+This allows us to bypass the normal entry point to reach the function directly.

 Let’s see how it works on a basic crackme: